-The truth is, it’s easy to be frugal and functional with your money, all you have to do is make some adjustments.
+The truth is, it’s easy to be frugal with your money if you know of the right frugal hacks to live by.

 Frugal living doesn’t mean you can’t spend any money.
 All it means is that you spend money in ways that end up saving you money.

 People like to live frugal for all sorts of reasons including saving money, paying off debt, and ensuring that they’re spending their money in places of value.

 I decided to pursue a frugal lifestyle after I graduated from college.
 I felt like I was doing myself a disservice by carelessly spending money even though I had thousands of dollars in student loan debt to pay off.

 To live a life of financial freedom, I knew that I had to make changes in my spending habits.
 That’s when I decided to become frugal.

 I ended up cutting out things like Starbucks, manicures and pedicures, shopping, buying knickknacks for around the house, drinks at restaurants, and expensive food items.
 I thought it would be way more difficult to do but it was actually quite easy!

 Through my frugal living and the strict budget I set for myself I was able to become financially free within two years.

 The thing about being frugal is that you start to realize the things that matter and the things that don’t.
 According to a recent study done in 2019, the average American spends over $160 every single day.
 That’s a ton of money!